Why choose Ray White?

 Does the rent collected go into a trust account?

-Whilst there is no legal requirement for any property management office to use a trust account it is certainly best practice and something we do to ensure you can feel your money is safe and always available to you.
+Whilst there is no legal requirement for any property management office to use a trust account it is certainly best practice.
+Best Property Management operates a Trust Account that is audited by Chartered Accountants three times per annum.

 How do I get paid?